firebase/firebase-admin-python/README.md

 [Firebase](https://firebase.google.com) provides the tools and infrastructure you need to develop apps, grow your user base, and earn money.
-The Firebase Admin Python SDK Enables access to Firebase services from privileged environments (such as servers or cloud) in Python.
+The Firebase Admin Python SDK enables access to Firebase services from privileged environments (such as servers or cloud) in Python.
 Currently this SDK provides Firebase custom authentication support.